Wow...What a party and what a mess!

 If you hire a full service caterer, they typically will help with cleaning up their dishes, flatware and linens.
 Some caterers will help with trash disposal.
 If you book a cater who offers a "drop off" service, then you'll be stuck cleaning up everything at the end of the evening.
 A drop off service essentially means they will drop off the food, drinks and paper products.
 You'll be responsible to throw everything away since there is nothing to wash or keep.

-In addition to bagging up the trash, there are just a few things that the cleaning company requires at the end of the evening in order to get your deposit refunded.
+In addition to bagging up the trash, there are just a few things that the venue requires at the end of the evening in order to reduce any incurred expenses.

-Return all of the benches, tables to their original position.
+Return all of the benches, tables and furnishings to their original position.

-If you borrowed decor, clean and return it to the carts to be checked in the next morning.
-We inventory lanterns and a few other things after every wedding to make sure future brides will have them for their event.
+If you borrowed decor, clean and return it to the shelves as you found it, to be checked in the next morning.
+We inventory lanterns and other decor after every wedding to make sure future brides will have them for their event.

-However, if you'd like to hire the cleaning company to cleanup the ballroom for you, let them know in advance.
-We will email you their contact information.
-You'll contact them directly and make the arrangements.
-If you leave at the end of the evening without following the "end of evening" procedure, you'll lose 100% of your deposit.
+However, if you'd like to hire a cleaning company to cleanup the ballroom for you, let us know in advance.
+We will email you some referrals.
+You'll contact them and make the arrangements.
+If you leave at the end of the evening without following the "end of evening" procedure, there will be incurred expenses which will be deducted from the escrow.
 It's cheaper to schedule them in advance.